 Over the years, increased technology capabilities have offered employers the opportunity to consider remote work options.
 Some have embraced the flexible option, while others have resisted, for a variety of reasons.
-During the past month, many employers were quickly forced to transition to remote work in order to keep their business running during the COVID-19 pandemic and safer-at-home state mandates.
+During the COVID-19 pandemic and safer-at-home state mandates, many employers were quickly forced to transition to remote work in order to keep their business running.

 As employers and employees plan for the recovery phase of the COVID-19 impact, many are asking: What will the “new normal” will look like?
 Some employees are asking to work remotely on a permanent basis, so now is the time for employers to assess their strategy.